Newgarden continues Penske dominance at Iowa with 4th win

-NEWTON, Iowa (AP) — Josef Newgarden extended the Team Penske dominance at Iowa Speedway, winning the first race of a weekend doubleheader Saturday for his fourth victory at the shortest track on the IndyCar schedule.
+Newgarden extended the Team Penske dominance at Iowa by winning the first race of a weekend doubleheader Saturday.
+It was the American’s fourth victory at the shortest track on the IndyCar schedule.

+”Unfortunately I get so annoyed these days when I miss it.
+It’s not that I want to be a sore loser, But I just am so competitive that it is frustrating to me when we don’t execute perfectly,” Newgarden said. ”That’s the way my mind works.
+So I was very motivated to get the race win.”

 Newgarden raced to his series-best fourth victory of the season and moved from fourth to second in the tight IndyCar championship fight.
 Indianapolis 500 winner Marcus Ericsson finished eighth and had his lead in the standings sliced to 15 points over Newgarden.